 If the number of Hydroxyl Group is equal:

-- Boiling point of alcohols increases by increasing the molecular weight, The boiling point of ethanol (C2H5OH), which is 79°C is more than that of methanol (CH3OH), which is 64.5°C.
+- The boiling point of alcohols increases by increasing the molecular weight, The boiling point of ethanol (C2H5OH), which is 79°C is more than that of methanol (CH3OH), which is 64.5°C.

-- Solubility of alcohols in water decreases by the increase in the molecular weight, if the number of the hydroxyl group is equal, Solubility of methanol (CH3OH) is more than that of propanal (CH3CH2CH2OH).
+- The solubility of alcohols in water decreases by the increase in the molecular weight, if the number of the hydroxyl group is equal, Solubility of methanol (CH3OH) is more than that of propanal (CH3CH2CH2OH).